dereksonderegger/444/docs/38_Databases.md

 The algorithm used to convert my `dplyr` statement into a SQL statement doesn't mind nesting SQL statements and isn't the same as what I generated by hand, but it works.

+The last step of a script should be to close the database connection.

 ```r
 # Close our database connection when we are through...